Studies show that up to 80% of Americans live paycheck to paycheck. So, when unexpected expenses happen, panic soon follows.

 You can have your money in 24 hours.
-And it can be a relief to free up the extra space too by letting go of your belongings.
+And it can be a relief to free up the extra space by letting go of your unused belongings.

-- Sell your car: If you live in a metropolitan area, you might be fine without a car altogether.
+- Sell your car: If you live in a metropolitan area, you might be fine without a car.
 If you live in a more rural area without public transportation, you could sell your current car and buy a cheaper one.
 That could free up more than $1,000 for you.

-- Sell other higher end items: Consider selling include televisions, collectibles, jewelry, furniture, or sports equipment.
-You can repurchase it or something of similar value for the same price later on if you need the money temporarily.
-The best place to sell items fast is through Craigslist or on social media sites like Facebook Marketplace.
+- Sell other higher end items: Consider selling things like televisions, collectibles, jewelry, furniture, or sports equipment.
+You can repurchase them (or items of similar value) for the same price later on if you need the money temporarily.
+The best place to sell items fast is through sites like Craigslist and Facebook Marketplace.
 If you have more time and an item is rare or in high-demand, such as a cell-phone, consider selling an item on eBay.

-- Decluttr: The website Decluttr allows you to sell old CDs, DVDs, video games, books & tech like cell phones & games consoles very quickly online.
-What’s nice about Decluttr is you know the price upfront of the item you’re buying and they offer next-day payments.
+- Decluttr: The website Decluttr allows you to sell old CDs, DVDs, video games, books and tech like cell phones and game consoles very quickly online.
+What’s nice about Decluttr is that you know the price upfront of the item you’re selling, and they offer next-day payments.

-- Thrift store: Another option, best for selling brand name clothing, is to find a thrift store near you that will pay you upfront.
+- Thrift store: Another option, best for selling brand-name clothing, is to find a thrift store near you that will pay you in cash.